JeffersonLab/analyzer/hana_decode/README_NEWMODULE.md

 but must be different from any of the module IDs already in use in the analyzer.

-In addition to the the source code for decoding the new module, create a Linkdef file.
+In addition to the source code for decoding the new module, create a Linkdef file.
 (We assume here it is called ``Yoyodyne_Linkdef.h``).
 Its contents are:
 ~~~~
 #ifdef __CINT__
 #pragma link off all globals;